 A strong point of contention between designers is just how many calls-to-action should be included in an email.
 Retailers generally include dozens of CTAs, the theory being that at least one of them will be of interest to a subscriber.
 However, many marketers like to focus on one or two CTAs in an attempt to make them more significant for subscribers.

-So which strategy works best?
+Of the below call-to-action email examples, which strategy works best?

 We say this a lot when talking about email but—it depends.
 Including a ton of links can appeal to a wide variety of subscribers but can dilute your message.
 One CTA can hone your message, but may exclude a large number of subscribers that aren’t interested in that particular message.

-Testing Your CTA
+Testing your CTA

 Another idea is to test the language, color, design, and type of link.
 You may think that a bunch of huge, colorful buttons would work for your campaigns but you may find that your readers prefer a few simple text links instead.

-As email marketers, we sometimes get lost in implementing a design and lose sight of the entire lifecycle of a subscriber, especially outside of the inbox.
+As email marketers, we can get lost in implementing a design and lose sight of the entire lifecycle of a subscriber, especially outside of the inbox.
 Keep your CTA descriptive, timely, easy to find, and easy to interact with.
 Above all, promise your subscribers real value and keep that promise even after they leave their inbox.